joudabihaidar/joudabihaidar/README.md

  🔭 I’m currently working on **a marketplace**

- 🌱 I’m currently learning **Apache Airflow, Machine Learning, Streamlit**
+ 🌱 I’m currently learning **Apache Airflow, Streamlit and Machine Learning**

 💬 **Mention data, and you’ll hear me talk for hours!**